-Your voice is needed to urge your state senator to support and co-sponsor S1175.
+Your voice is needed to urge your state legislators to support and co-sponsor A.4540/S1175.
 This lifesaving bill provides civil and criminal immunity to persons who in good faith enter a motor vehicle to rescue an animal if the person reasonably believes that the animal is in immediate danger.

 The bill also requires that appropriate rescue personnel are contacted and a reasonable attempt to locate the owner or operator of the motor vehicle is made unless urgent circumstances make it too difficult to do so.

-Please use the form below to send an email to your state senator today to ask them to support and co-sponsor S1175.
+Please use the form below to send an email to your state legislators today to ask them to support and co-sponsor A.4540/S1175.

 The Los Angeles Superior Court has granted a preliminary injunction that halts the Kenneys, unscrupulous internet puppy sellers, from advertising and selling puppies until the lawsuit is decided on the merits.July 29, 2021 Press Release